MoneyGeek's Nationwide Road Safety Study

-- The safest state to be a motorist is Massachusetts.
+- The safest state to be a motorist is in Massachusetts.
 Overall driving-related fatalities have dropped there each decade since 1975.
-Massachusetts boasts lower percentages of risky driving behaviors than most states, the second smallest percentage of driving fatalities per mile traveled and the highest percentage of insured drivers in the country.
+Massachusetts boasts lower percentages of risky driving behaviors than most states, the second-smallest percentage of driving fatalities per mile traveled and the highest percentage of insured drivers in the country.
 Only 3.9% of drivers in this state drive without car insurance, compared to 12.6% nationwide, according to the last available study from the Insurance Information Institute.

 - Montana is the most dangerous state for motorists.
 Montana not only has the highest percentage of fatalities from total vehicle crashes, but it also has the highest percentage of fatalities involving drunk driving and non-use of seat belts.
-In addition, it has the second-highest percentage of speeding and the third-highest percentage of pedestrians killed and deaths among motorcyclists not wearing helmets.
+In addition, it has the second-highest rate of speeding, along with the third-highest rates of pedestrians killed and deaths among motorcyclists not wearing helmets.
 For unknown reasons, it is also the only state that hasn't put any statewide restrictions on texting while driving.

 - There's more to look out for than alligators in Florida: If you're walking, you'd better watch your step.
-Florida (501 deaths) and California (701 deaths) are the states more dangerous for pedestrians.
-Florida also has the second highest percentage of uninsured drivers (23.8%, compared to a national average of 12.6%).
+Florida (501 deaths) and California (701 deaths) are the most dangerous states for pedestrians.
+Florida also has the second-highest percentage of uninsured drivers (23.8%, compared to a national average of 12.6%).